What Kills Long-Distance Relationships: These 12 Things

 • Frequent communication about the future: Have open discussions about long-term goals and aspirations.
 Ensure both partners are aligned in their vision for the future

-• Visit each other regularly: Plan visits to spend quality time together in person.
+• Visit each other regularly: Plan in-person visits to spend quality time together.
 Frequent visits help maintain the connection and build a sense of anticipation

 • Maintain flexibility: Be open to adjusting plans based on external factors.
 Flexibility and adaptability are crucial in the face of unforeseen challenges